waypointnda/waypoint/nda.md

 ## Expiration

-This agreement will terminate automatically after the stated term, or if none is stated, after one year.
+This agreement will terminate automatically after the term on the accompanying standard form certificate, or if none is specified, after one year.

 ## Termination by Notice